-While a maximum contaminant level (MCL) for PFAS has not yet been established by the EPA, a lifetime health advisory of 70 ng/L for PFOS and PFOA, combined, for drinking water has been recommended to protect against potential adverse health effects with a margin of safety.
+While a maximum contaminant level (MCL) for PFAS has not yet been established by the EPA, a lifetime health advisory of 70 ng/L for PFOS and/or PFOA for drinking water has been recommended to protect against potential adverse health effects with a margin of safety.
 Over 4,900 water systems in the U.S. sampled finished drinking water between 2013 and 2015 for six PFAS under the Third Unregulated Contaminant Monitoring Rule (UCMR 3).
-Less than one-and-a-half percent of the public water systems (PWSs) monitored had levels above 70 ng/L. As analytical methods are developed for more PFAS and detection levels are lowered to even smaller concentrations, observed occurrence of PFAS in drinking water supplies are likely increase.
+Less than one-and-a-half percent of the public water systems (PWSs) monitored had levels above 70 ng/L. As analytical methods are developed for more PFAS and detection levels are lowered to even smaller concentrations, observed occurrence of PFAS in drinking water supplies may increase.

-When investigating the treatment of drinking water supplies, the presence and abundance of PFAS should be considered.
+When investigating the treatment of new drinking water supplies, the presence and abundance of PFAS should be considered.
 Based on the UCMR 3 data, there is an elevated potential for PFAS contamination near facilities using aqueous film forming foam (AFFF) for firefighting activities, such as airports and military bases.
 Other facilities that may increase the potential for PFAS contamination include landfills and manufacturing facilities.
-Water supply contamination has occurred as a result of wastewater discharges, stormwater infiltration, and air deposition.
+Water supply contamination has occurred through wastewater discharges, stormwater infiltration, and air deposition.
 A number of states are collecting additional data on PFAS levels in water supplies.
 Several of these efforts focus on smaller PWSs.
 There is also monitoring focused on known or suspected sources of contamination.

-Since PFAS production and usage has occurred since the 1940s, the Interstate Technology Regulatory Council (ITRC) has noted that it is possible that contamination plumes that may require extensive treatment.
+Since PFAS production and usage has occurred since the 1940s, the Interstate Technology Regulatory Council (ITRC) has noted the prospect of contamination plumes that may require extensive treatment.
 Understanding the impact of such sites on water supplies requires sampling groundwater and soil characterization to determine the extent of soil and groundwater PFAS contamination.

-EPA has developed draft interim groundwater clean-up recommendations for sites contaminated with PFAS.
+EPA has developed draft interim groundwater clean-up recommendations for sites contaminated with PFAS, which were released on April 25, 2019.
 These recommendations include both a screening level and a preliminary remediation goal (PRG) for PFOS and PFOA.
-The draft screening level is 40 ng/L for PFOA or PFOS, which indicates the level at which further risk evaluation should be conducted.
-EPA's draft clean-up goal for groundwater that is a current, or potential, source of drinking water is 70 ng/L for PFOA and/or PFOS.
-The PRG is intended to inform site-specific cleanup levels and can be adjusted for site-specific conditions.
+The draft screening level is 40 ng/L for PFOA or PFOS and indicates the level at which further risk evaluation should be EPA's conducted. draft clean-up goal for groundwater that is a current, or potential, source of drinking water is 70 ng/L for PFOA and/or PFOS.
+The PRG is intended to inform site-specific cleanup levels and can be adjusted for sitespecific conditions.